apache/carbondata/docs/data-management-on-carbondata.md

    - **Dictionary Encoding Configuration**

-     Dictionary encoding is turned off for all columns by default from 1.3 onwards, you can use this command for including or excludeing columns to do dictionary encoding.
+     Dictionary encoding is turned off for all columns by default from 1.3 onwards, you can use this command for including or excluding columns to do dictionary encoding.
      Suggested use cases : do dictionary encoding for low cardinality columns, it might help to improve data compression ratio and performance.

      ```